Ketamine Therapy for OCD in Los Altos, CA

 If you are looking for treatment for your OCD, come to Bay Area Ketamine.
-Read our Q and A page for more information about OCD ketamine treatments or call our clinic today.
-We serve patients from Los Altos CA, Sunnyvale CA, Stanford CA, Palo Alto CA, and Menlo Park CA.
+Read our Q and A page for more information about OCD ketamine treatments or call us our clinic today or schedule an appointment online.
+We are conveniently located at 746 Altos Oaks Drive Los Altos, CA 94024.

 Obsessive-compulsive disorder, also referred to as OCD, is a mental disorder that causes recurring undesirable thoughts or ideas, known as obsessions, that compel them to act in a certain way, known as compulsions, often performing repetitive, unnecessary tasks.
 OCD affects over two million Americans, or approximately 1% of the adult population.